What Vegetables Can You Grow in Late Summer?

 For cauliflower, there are some quicker varieties you can grow, so choose accordingly!

-For broccoli, a sprouting broccoli will be best.
+For broccoli, sprouting broccoli will be best.
 They won’t grow those large crowns we’re used to seeing for broccoli, but you’ll get a lot more side sprouts.
 These are also wonderful because they’ll die back and winter over, then it will be one of the first things you’ll see come back in the garden come springtime.

 Cabbages do great when planted in late summer as they can handle the winter cold much better than other vegetables.
 We specifically love the Chinese cabbages and they’ve done very well for us in the past.